Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 September 2024 23.33.40 UTC
+- WIB: Kamis, 26 September 2024 00.23.18 UTC
-- WITA: Kamis, 26 September 2024 00.33.40 UTC
+- WITA: Kamis, 26 September 2024 01.23.18 UTC
-- WIT: Kamis, 26 September 2024 01.33.40 UTC
+- WIT: Kamis, 26 September 2024 02.23.18 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: friendship
+Kategori: funny